Surfaces containing two circles through each point

 \section{Introduction}

 For which surfaces in $3$-dimensional Euclidean space, through each point of the surface one can draw two transversal circular arcs fully contained in the surface?
 This is a question which simply must be answered by mathematicians because of a natural statement and obvious architectural motivation --- recall Shukhov's hyperboloid structures.
-However, it remained open in spite of many partial advances starting from the works of Darboux from the XIX century.
-In a satellite paper~\cite{Skopenkov-Krasauskas-15} with Krasauskas it was reduced to a purely algebraic problem of finding all Pythagorean 6-tuples of polynomials.
-The present paper solves the problem by means of a new factorization technique for quaternionic polynomials, and thus completes the solution.
+It remained open in spite of many partial advances starting from the works of Darboux from the XIX century.
+The present paper gives a complete answer.